Dance squad

-A dance squad or dance team, sometimes called a pom squad or song team, is a team of participants that participates in competitive dance.
+A dance squad or dance team, sometimes called a pom squad or song team, is a team that participates in competitive dance.
 A dance squad can also include: a jazz squad, ballet squad, or any kind of religion dance squad.
 Dance squads are a type of performance dance.

 In the United States and Canada most high schools, and universities, have a dance squad.
 These squads perform at sporting events, most commonly at football and basketball games.
 They perform during the pre-game activities, halftime periods, and on the sidelines during play.